dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

-# EDA in an Issue Tracking Data Set
+# EDA in an Issue Tracking System Data Set

 *by Dannyel Cardoso da Fonseca*